Marcel Wanders: Career

 Wanders received various design prizes, including the Rotterdam Design Prize and the Kho Liang Ie Prize.
-He has lectured at the San Francisco Museum of Modern Art, Limn, the Design Academy, Nike, IDFA, FutureDesignDays and at many of the world's most prestigious design academies.
-In July 2002 Business Week selected Marcel Wanders as one of Europe's ’25 leaders of change’.
+He has lectured at the San Francisco Museum of Modern Art, Limn, the Design Academy, Nike, IDFA, and FutureDesignDays.
+In July 2002 Business Week selected Marcel Wanders as one of Europe's '25 leaders of change'.
 Wanders is an advisory board member of THNK School of Creative Leadership.